Diversify Your International Student Recruitment Strategies with Digital Marketing

-- Use journey-mapping/heat-mapping to track key touchpoints in the decision- making process and help you determine how best to contact prospective students at each of these stages.
+- Use journey-mapping to track key touchpoints in the decision-making process and determine how best to contact prospective students at each of these stages.

 - Conduct market research to better understand what is impacting decision-making among prospective students in your key target markets.

-- Discuss your personas with your agents for insights into your target market.
+- Discuss your personas with your agents for their insights into your target market.